CDCgov/MIRA-NF/docs/usage.md

 - profile - singularity,local,hpc \ the singularity profile must always be selected, use local for running on local computer and hpc for running on an hpc.
 - input - <RUN_PATH>/samplesheet.csv with the format described above.
 - outdir - The file path to where you would like the output directory to write the files
-- r - The <RUN_PATH> where the samplesheet is located.
+- runpath - The <RUN_PATH> where the samplesheet is located.
 Your fastq_folder and samplesheet.csv should be in here
 - e - exeperminet type, options: Flu-ONT, SC2-Spike-Only-ONT, Flu-Illumina, SC2-Whole-Genome-ONT, SC2-Whole-Genome-Illumina
+*all commands listed below can not be included in run command and the defaults will be used*
 - p - primer schema if using experement type SC2-Whole-Genome-Illumina. options: articv3, articv4, articv4.1, articv5.3.2, qiagen, swift, swift_211206
+- parquet_files - (optional) flag to produce parquet files (boolean).
+Default set to false.
+- subsample_reads - (optional) The number of reads that used for subsampling.
+Paired reads for Illumina data and single reads for ONT data.
+Default 10,000,000. options: true or false
-- process_q - (required for hpc profile)  provide the name of the processing queue that will submit to the queue
+- process_q - (required for hpc profile)  provide the name of the processing queue that will submit to the queue.
-- email - (optional) provide an email if you would like to receive an email with the irma summary upon completion
+- email - (optional) provide an email if you would like to receive an email with the irma summary upon completion.
+- irma_config - (optional) Call flu-sensitive, flu-secondary or flu-utr irma config instead of the built in flu configs.
+Defaults set to not use these configs. options: sensitive or secondary

 To run locally you will need to install Nextflow and singularity-ce on your computer (see links above for details) or you can use an interactive session on an hpc.
 The command will be run as seen below: